tlswg/tls13-spec/draft-ietf-tls-tls13.md

 for the negotiated protocol.
 A client resuming a session SHOULD initiate the connection using the version that was previously negotiated.

+Note that a 0-RTT TLS 1.3 ClientHello is not compatible with older servers.
+See {{zero-rtt-backwards-compatibility}}.

 If the version chosen by the server is not supported by the client (or not acceptable), the client MUST send a "protocol_version" alert message and close the connection.